 Students who are completing thesis or project work or taking credits for field work who do not register by the last day of the drop/add period may be permitted to register at the discretion of the Graduate Program Director, but will be assessed a late fee for failure to meet the registration deadline.
-Specific dates and fees are published in the class schedule booklet, available online.
+Specific dates and fees are available online.